OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

 [![Ants facts](https://www.natgeokids.com/wp-content/uploads/2016/11/ant-facts-secondary.jpg)](https://www.natgeokids.com/uk/discover/animals/insects/ant-facts/)

-Yes, I did wish to read about this one fine day.
-Yes, I search for this.
+Yes, I did have a wish to read about this one fine day. and Yes, I googled this.
 But you don't have to.
 I came for some general facts about their weight and found out how one type of ant sting feels like you've been hit by a bullet.
 It's crazy.
 I'll leave it up to you to read.

 [Read it here >>](https://www.natgeokids.com/uk/discover/animals/insects/ant-facts/)